SebastianBohm/Fengalotl/README.md

 6. **Adjust visualization** using the dot size sliders
 7. **Explore markers** in the differential expression accordion panel

-### Tips
-- Gene names are displayed as `AnnotatedName (AMEX_ID)` for easy searching
-- First load of a dataset takes time; subsequent interactions are fast due to caching
-- Use the fullscreen button on plots for detailed exploration

 ---

 ## 📁 Project Structure